This month, I joined Antler, a global startup generator, as an advisor.

 These myths impact women the most.
 Women are less likely to have a technical degree, but that doesn't mean they can't build successful businesses.
 I don't have a computer science background, neither does Mel Perkins from Canva, or Cyan Ta'eed from Envato, or Naomi Simson from Red Balloon.
 Antler's program matches you with a technical co-founder, if you need one.

 Building a business is also a lot easier when you have the support of a coach or a network.
 I learned a lot from other entrepreneurs and advisors when I was building Lazada, as well as from my boss Mark Coulter, now I work at Temple & Webster.
-But these people and groups aren’t always easy to come by.
+But these people and groups aren't always easy to come by.
 Antler helps with this too.
-You don’t need to be an expert on everything from day one – Antler helps you build a team and can connect you with a global network advisors and experts that will help you to succeed.
+You don't need to be an expert on everything from day one – Antler helps you build a team and can connect you with a global network of advisors and experts that will help you to succeed.

 Lastly, I've had so many VC's tell me that they look for founders that are 100% committed.
 This is normally code for saying you need to have mortgaged your house, chucked in your day job and put all your eggs in one startup basket.
 That's great if you are a 22-year-old without a family or a mortgage, but for everyone else, and particularly women who are more risk averse than men, it creates a big barrier to entry.
 Antler provides founders with funding from day one and sets out a clear funding pipeline from the beginning.